-The largest drawback to the plow is due to its design and weight.
-The plow style anchor, whether articulated or fixed shank, are not easy to stow or handle.
-An anchor roller platform is almost a must have item to conveniently stow and have the anchor available for immediate use.
+The largest drawback to the plow anchor is due to its design and weight.
+The plow style anchor, whether articulated or fixed shank, is not easy to stow or handle.
+An anchor roller platform is almost a must have item to be able to conveniently stow and have the anchor available for immediate use.

-Much like the Danforth LWT anchor, the "CQR" because of its popularity, has been copied and manufactured by many different companies.
+Much like the Lightweight or Danforth anchor, the "CQR" because of its popularity, has been copied and manufactured by many different companies.
 The British firm Lewmar now owns the original CQR name and design.

 So Why Does The Shank On A CQR Anchor Pivot??

 Over the years, there has been a lot of misunderstanding, dockside gab sessions, and probably even a few heated watering hole discussions about this topic.
 So let’s try to clear up the misconceptions!